CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Predicates capture properties a circuit could satisfy
 ..
 Primarily used to describe requirements of the backends

 Solving the constraints of the target :py:class`~pytket.backends.Backend` is the essential goal of compilation, so our choice of passes is mostly driven by this set of constraints.
-We already saw in the last chapter that the :py:attr:`Backend.required_predicates` property gives a collection of :py:class:`Predicate` s, describing the necessary properties a :py:class`~pytket.Circuit` must satisfy in order to be run.
+We already saw in the last chapter that the :py:attr:`Backend.required_predicates` property gives a collection of :py:class:`~pytket.predicate.Predicate` s, describing the necessary properties a :py:class`~pytket.Circuit` must satisfy in order to be run.

-Each :py:class:`Predicate` can be constructed on its own to impose tests on :py:class`~pytket.Circuit` s during construction.
+Each :py:class:`~pytket.predicate.Predicate` can be constructed on its own to impose tests on :py:class`~pytket.Circuit` s during construction.

 .. jupyter-execute::